Common 409A Mistakes Founders Make (and How to Avoid Them)

 - Never manipulate dates to achieve a lower strike price

-IRS "safe harbor" provides protection if your valuation is later challenged.
+IRS safe harbor shifts the burden of proof to the IRS if your valuation is challenged — but it is not automatic.
 To qualify, your valuation must meet specific criteria, including:

 - Being performed by a qualified independent appraiser, or